Think Twice Before Visiting These Dangerous South American Destinations

 Buenaventura, Colombia

-When considering which destinations you should and shouldn't visit, travel guides just like this one are essential.
-Making sure you do your research can be the difference between having a grand old time or unwittingly stepping foot into one of the most dangerous areas in a continent, just like Buenaventura, Colombia.
+When considering which destinations you should and shouldn't visit, travel guides are essential.
+Making sure you do adequate research can be the difference between having a grand old time or unwittingly stepping foot into one of the most dangerous areas in a continent, just like Buenaventura, Colombia.
 On the surface, the port city may seem like a relatively unassuming place, but don't let the book fool you by its cover.
-Buenaventura's history is unsightly.
-In 2007, the New York Times dubbed it Colombia's most dangerous city thanks to escalating drug wars.
-These days, things aren't much better.

 Advertisement

 Any town dubbed the "Capital of Horror" shouldn't be on your must-visit list.
 In 2021, local resident Tatiana Angulo told The Guardian about the murder of her neighbor's teenage sons.
 "They got mixed up in it," she explained.
 "We used to be able to hang out and have a laugh on the street corners, but now that's where the killings happen."
-Angulo went on to say that she was scared for her life, regardless of wanting peace.
+Angulo went on to say that she was scared for her life and hopes for peace.
 Despite how bad the situation is, locals are afraid to speak out against the paramilitary groups that reign in case they find themselves victims.
-In 2023, it was also reported that the company that runs the port was largely owned by a known drug trafficker.

 Villa 31, Argentina